-Note to the reader.
-This article is still under development and just represents a discussion I’m having (probably with myself).
+Updated 5/17/2022 – Holy Folk Shirring Batman!?!?!?
+This article is still under development and just represents a discussion I’m having (with myself) and research place holder.
 I do not to host any references and try to provide primary source reference links.
-In the event a link is broken below, please let me know and I will try to update it accordingly.
+In the event a link is broken below, please let me know and I will try to update it accordingly if the source is still available.
 See the reference section for documentation referenced in this discussion.

 Last year I finished an overly complicated and probably inaccurate early 16th c. shirt (hemd) (for more than the smocking, I will discuss that elsewhere) loosely based on the woodcut Tailor and Seamstress by Erhard Schon, 1525-1530 from Landsknecht Woodcuts: Kriegsvolker im Zeitalter der Landsknechte (Johann, A. G., Enkevoerth, B., & Falke, J. v., editor M. McNealy, 2013).
 In my project, I interpreted the diamond shapes seen in early 16th c.
 German shirts and aprons as honeycomb smocking.
 Why did I think it was honeycomb smocking?

 As I was finishing my documentation for an SCA A&S competition, I had the pleasure of meeting with Marion McNealy and SCA Viscountess Rowan Perigrynne (thanks to a Patreon membership) to discuss research and fashion in early 16th c.
 German Lands.
 The question arose “was it honeycomb smocking in the hemden (shirts) and schürzen (aprons)”?
-Both researchers suggest that what we see is likely not honeycomb smocking but rather diamond surface or top stitch embroidery on tight small pleats (pers comm.
-July 2021).
-This is mundanely also refereed to as smocking.
-Rowan shared with me her example of a halbschürze (half apron) with tight shallow pleating and a trellis top stitch diamond pattern that lines up well with woodcuts and paintings.
-It helped -inspired my most recent shirt (hemd) project.
+Both researchers suggest that what we see is likely not honeycomb smocking but rather some other embroidery techniques (pers comm.
+July 2021), diamond surface or top stitch embroidery or pattern darning on tight small pleats or shirring or a combination methods.
+Rowan shared with me her example of a halbschürze (half apron) with tight shallow pleating and a trellis top stitch diamond pattern that lines up well with woodcuts and paintings (link hopefully coming soon…).
+It inspired my most recent shirt (hemd) project.
+I have recently discovered European folk shirring and will definitely be researching this methodology more.

 There is a lot of imagery of shirts and aprons with diamond patterns in the edges, collars, and sleeves of early 16th-century German Lands.
 These images include paintings, carvings, woodcuts, and drawings.